stagefrightband/stagefrightband.github.io/README.md

 <br/>
 **Specifications**
 <br/>
-• This is a pre-submitted event.
-See instructions for submissions.
+• This is a **pre-submitted event.** See instructions for submissions.
 <br/>
-• Submit the URL to the final project files, Works Cited, and signed Release Form(s) in a combined PDF file to https://upload.bpa.org no later than 5:00 p.m.
-Eastern Time, on April 1, 2025.
-This is the deadline for the National Leadership Conference.
-Each Regional or State Conference may have specific deadlines prior to the National deadlines.
-Please consult the Regional or State Conference Administrator for Regional or State deadlines.
+• Submit the URL to the final project files, Works Cited, and signed Release Form(s) in a combined PDF file to https://upload.bpa.org
 <br/>
 • The team is responsible for securing a signed Release Form from any individual whose name, photograph, and/or other information is included on the website.